If you wish to put out nesting materials for wild birds, do your homework first and be certain that they are indeed safe and beneficial for the birds.

 I took this images while watching the BBC show Gardeners’ World during a segment featuringWildlife Kate.
 You can see her website and bird cams here: http://www.wildlifekate.co.uk/ .
 She’s got a garden packed with ideas for keeping the birds and other wildlife happy.

-Window Nesting Box on Amazon
+Window Nesting Box

 - Three Suction Cups Provide Stable Mounting (Clean Window Prior to Mounting)